mkp170791/numpy/doc/source/dev/development_workflow.rst

    API: an (incompatible) API change
    BENCH: changes to the benchmark suite
-   BLD: change related to building numpy
+   BLD: change related to building numpy_demo
    BUG: bug fix
    DEP: deprecate something, or remove a deprecated object
    DEV: development tool or utility